-Thankfully we don’t need to make our WordPress blog commenting as difficult for our readers as entering Fort Knox anymore.
+Thankfully you don’t need to make your WordPress blog commenting as difficult for your readers as entering Fort Knox anymore.
 Now there are easier ways to discourage spammers and gain followers.

 Wasn’t all of that long ago that I used the Intense Debate plugin due to so many spammers flooding my blog.
 Those who wanted to comment on any of my posts were forced to sign up for an Intense Debate account.
 You can well imagine I never had very many comments.